Performing a mid-year financial check-up

 Schedule your mid-year financial check-up on your calendar just as you would any other important meeting, such as your annual physical.

-Joseph Jennings, CFA, Investment Director, PNC Wealth Management has 14 years of wealth management experience and received his MBA in Finance from Loyola University.
+Joseph Jennings, CFA, Wealth Director, PNC Wealth Management has 20 years of wealth management experience and received his MBA in Finance from Loyola University.
 He is a Chartered Financial Analyst (CFA) charterholder and member of both the CFA Institute and the Baltimore CFA Society.
-He can be reached at firstname.lastname@example.org.